SheetalMaurya/MvvmCross-Wiki/v3-02-05-Tip-Calc-A-Windows-Phone-UI-Project.md

 After you've done this your code might look like:

-	using System.Collections.Generic;
-	using System.Linq;
-	using System.Net;
     using System.Windows;
-	using System.Windows.Controls;
-	using System.Windows.Documents;
-	using System.Windows.Input;
-	using System.Windows.Media;
-	using System.Windows.Media.Animation;
     using System.Windows.Navigation;
-	using System.Windows.Shapes;
     using Cirrious.CrossCore.IoC;
     using Cirrious.MvvmCross.ViewModels;
     using Microsoft.Phone.Controls;
     using Microsoft.Phone.Shell;

-	using BestSellers;

-	namespace BestSellers.WindowsPhone
+    namespace TipCalc.UI.WP
     {
-		public partial class App
+        public partial class App : Application
-			: Application

         {
             /// <summary>
             /// Provides easy access to the root frame of the Phone Application.
             /// </summary>
             /// <returns>The root frame of the Phone Application.</returns>
             public PhoneApplicationFrame RootFrame { get; private set; }

             /// <summary>
             /// Constructor for the Application object.
             /// </summary>
             public App()
             {
-				System.Diagnostics.Debug.WriteLine("Application Constructor");

                 // Global handler for uncaught exceptions.
                 UnhandledException += Application_UnhandledException;

                 // Standard Silverlight initialization
                 InitializeComponent();

                 // Phone-specific initialization
                 InitializePhoneApplication();

                 // Show graphics profiling information while debugging. if (System.Diagnostics.Debugger.IsAttached)
                 {
                     // Display the current frame rate counters.
                     Application.Current.Host.Settings.EnableFrameRateCounter = true;

                     // Show the areas of the app that are being redrawn in each frame.
                     //Application.Current.Host.Settings.EnableRedrawRegions = true;

                     // Enable non-production analysis visualization mode,
                     // which shows areas of a page that are handed off to GPU with a colored overlay.
                     //Application.Current.Host.Settings.EnableCacheVisualization = true;

                     // Disable the application idle detection by setting the UserIdleDetectionMode property of the
                     // application's PhoneApplicationService object to Disabled.
                     // Caution:- Use this under debug mode only.
 Application that disables user idle detection will continue to run
                     // and consume battery power when the user is not using the phone.
                     PhoneApplicationService.Current.UserIdleDetectionMode = IdleDetectionMode.Disabled;
                 }

                 var setup = new Setup(RootFrame);
                 setup.Initialize();
             }

             private bool _hasDoneFirstNavigation = false;

             // Code to execute when the application is launching (eg, from Start)
             // This code will not execute when the application is reactivated private void Application_Launching(object sender, LaunchingEventArgs e)
             {
-				System.Diagnostics.Debug.WriteLine("Application_Launching");

                 RootFrame.Navigating += (navigatingSender, navigatingArgs) =>
                 {
                     if (_hasDoneFirstNavigation)
                         return;

                     navigatingArgs.Cancel = true;
                     _hasDoneFirstNavigation = true;
-					var applicationStart = Mvx.Resolve<IMvxAppStart>();
+                    var appStart = Mvx.Resolve<IMvxAppStart>();
-					RootFrame.Dispatcher.BeginInvoke(() => applicationStart.Start());
+                    RootFrame.Dispatcher.BeginInvoke(() => appStart.Start());
                 };
             }

             // Code to execute when the application is activated (brought to foreground)
             // This code will not execute when the application is first launched private void Application_Activated(object sender, ActivatedEventArgs e)
             {
-				System.Diagnostics.Debug.WriteLine("Application_Activated");
             }

             // Code to execute when the application is deactivated (sent to background)
             // This code will not execute when the application is closing private void Application_Deactivated(object sender, DeactivatedEventArgs e)
             {
-				System.Diagnostics.Debug.WriteLine("Application_Deactivated");
             }

             // Code to execute when the application is closing (eg, user hit Back)
             // This code will not execute when the application is deactivated private void Application_Closing(object sender, ClosingEventArgs e)
             {
-				System.Diagnostics.Debug.WriteLine("Application_Closing");
             }

             // Code to execute if a navigation fails private void RootFrame_NavigationFailed(object sender, NavigationFailedEventArgs e)
             {
                 if (System.Diagnostics.Debugger.IsAttached)
                 {
                     // A navigation has failed; break into the debugger System.Diagnostics.Debugger.Break();
                 }
             }

             // Code to execute on Unhandled Exceptions private void Application_UnhandledException(object sender, ApplicationUnhandledExceptionEventArgs e)
             {
                 if (System.Diagnostics.Debugger.IsAttached)
                 {
                     // An unhandled exception has occurred; break into the debugger System.Diagnostics.Debugger.Break();
                 }
             }

             #region Phone application initialization

             // Avoid double-initialization
             private bool phoneApplicationInitialized = false;

             // Do not add any additional code to this method private void InitializePhoneApplication()
             {
                 if (phoneApplicationInitialized)
                     return;

                 // Create the frame but don't set it as RootVisual yet; this allows the splash
                 // screen to remain active until the application is ready to render.
                 RootFrame = new PhoneApplicationFrame();
                 RootFrame.Navigated += CompleteInitializePhoneApplication;

                 // Handle navigation failures
                 RootFrame.NavigationFailed += RootFrame_NavigationFailed;

                 // Ensure we don't initialize again
                 phoneApplicationInitialized = true;
             }

             // Do not add any additional code to this method private void CompleteInitializePhoneApplication(object sender, NavigationEventArgs e)
             {
                 // Set the root visual to allow the application to render if (RootVisual != RootFrame)
                     RootVisual = RootFrame;

                 // Remove this handler since it is no longer needed RootFrame.Navigated -= CompleteInitializePhoneApplication;

-				System.Diagnostics.Debug.WriteLine("CompleteInitializePhoneApplication");
             }

             #endregion
         }
     }

 ## Add your View